octue/octue-sdk-python/docs/index.md

 ### Using services

 Access ready-made scientific analyses instantly, with no coding, cloud setup, or DevOps required.
 Run them once or thousands of times, and connect them directly into your research workflows and pipelines.
+Try the [getting started guide](using_services/getting_started.md).

 ### Creating services

 Package your analysis code or models as production-ready services, without needing infrastructure expertise.
 Share them with colleagues, collaborators, or the wider community.
+Try the [getting started guide](creating_services/getting_started.md).

 ### Managing infrastructure

 Deploy Twined services in your private cloud with just two pre-configured Terraform modules.
 Control costs, manage access, and integrate with your existing scientific data and digital tools.
+Try the [getting started guide](managing_infrastructure/getting_started.md).

 ## Stats